 Some of us choose to volunteer with private rescues that don’t euthanize any dogs.
 These rescues allow us to do so much good, working with dogs on any behavioral problems until they are the best dogs that they can be.

-We get to find the ideal homes for them, and watch the joyful moment when their new families fall in love with them.
+We get to find the ideal homes for them and watch the joyful moment when their new families fall in love with them.
 After sometimes spending months working with a dog, watching her go to her new home is truly a deeply satisfying experience.

 Faced with a dog displaying increasing behavior problems, who hasn’t been adopted, fostered, or taken by a private rescue, Animal Services has no choice but to euthanize.

 This is the reality of working and volunteering with Animal Services.
-We try to convince private rescues to take dogs, we work on behavior issues and keep dogs as well socialized and exercised as we can so that behavior issues are staved off for as long as possible.
+We try to convince private rescues to take dogs, we work on behavioral issues and keep dogs as well socialized and exercised as we can so that behavior issues are staved off for as long as possible.
 We hold adoption events and take dogs out into the community so that people will be more likely to notice and adopt them.

 When our efforts fail, a final plea goes out to the rescues.
-By this time, dogs are displaying significant enough behavior issues that behavior modification is needed for the safety of the community, so only rescues can take these dogs, with a foster dedicated to working on these behavior problems.
+By this time, dogs are displaying significant enough behavior issues that behavior modification is needed for the safety of the community, so only rescues can take these dogs, with a foster dedicated to working on and managing behavior problems.

 We spread the word on social media.
 We beg private rescues.
 Usually, final rescue pleas don’t result in salvation for the dog.
 It’s too late.
 No one wanted them in the months they’ve been waiting, no one wants them now that they have additional behavior issues.